-- (a)(1) The term "assistance" includes cash, payments, vouchers, and other forms of benefits designed to meet a family's ongoing basic needs (i.e., for food, clothing, shelter, utilities, household goods, personal care items, and general incidental expenses). - (2) It includes such benefits even when they are: - (i) Provided in the form of payments by a TANF agency, or other agency on its behalf, to individual recipients; and - (ii) Conditioned on participation in work experience or community service (or any other work activity under 261.30 of this chapter). - (3) Except where excluded under paragraph (b) of this section, it also includes supportive services such as transportation and child care provided to families who are not employed. - (b) [The definition of "assistance"] excludes: (1) Nonrecurrent, short-term benefits that: - (i) Are designed to deal with a specific crisis situation or episode of need; - (ii) Are not intended to meet recurrent or ongoing needs; and - (iii) Will not extend beyond four months. - (2) Work subsidies (i.e., payments to employers or third parties to help cover the costs of employee wages, benefits, supervision, and training); - (3) Supportive services such as child care and transportation provided to families who are employed; - (4) Refundable earned income tax credits; - (5) Contributions to, and distributions from, Individual Development Accounts; - (6) Services such as counseling, case management, peer support, child care information and referral, transitional services, job retention, job advancement, and other employment-related services that do not provide basic income support; and - (7) Transportation benefits provided under a Job Access or Reverse Commute project, pursuant to section 404(k) of [the Social Security] Act, to an individual who is not otherwise receiving assistance
+(a)(1) The term "assistance" includes cash, payments, vouchers, and other forms of benefits designed to meet a family's ongoing basic needs (i.e., for food, clothing, shelter, utilities, household goods, personalcare items, and general incidental expenses).

+(2) It includes such benefits even when they are:

+(i) Provided in the form of payments by a TANF agency, or other agency on its behalf, to individual recipients; and

+(ii) Conditioned on participation in workexperience or community service (or anyother work activity under 261.30 of thischapter).

+Text of 45 CFR 260.31 follows.

+© Copyright 2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.
+Page 6-101

+(3) Except where excluded under paragraph (b) of this section, it also includessupportive services such as transportationand child care provided to families who arenot employed.

+(b) [The definition of "assistance"] excludes: (1) Nonrecurrent, short-termbenefits that:

+(i) Are designed to deal with a specificcrisis situation or episode of need;

+(ii) Are not intended to meet recurrent orongoing needs; and

+(iii) Will not extend beyond four months.

+(2) Work subsidies (i.e., payments toemployers or third parties to help cover thecosts of employee wages, benefits,supervision, and training); (3) Supportive services such as child careand transportation provided to families whoare employed;

+(4) Refundable earned income tax credits;

+(5) Contributions to, and distributions from, Individual Development Accounts;

+(6) Services such as counseling, casemanagement, peer support, child careinformation and referral, transitionalservices, job retention, job advancement, and other employment related services that do not provide basic income support; and

+(7) Transportation benefits provided under a Job Access or Reverse Commute project, pursuant to section 404(k) of [the Social-Security] Act, to an individual who is nototherwise receiving assistance.

+© Copyright 2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.

-EXHIBIT 6-2: ANNUAL INCOME EXCLUSIONS
+EXHIBIT 6-12: ANNUAL INCOME EXCLUSIONSFULL DEFINITION